 Think about the seasons, too.
-Most gardening and landscaping work is carried out between spring and early autumn, when nights are shorter and the weather is warm.
-The best planting season is early-to-mid spring and early-to-mid autumn.
+Most gardening and landscaping work is carried out between spring and early fall, when nights are shorter and the weather is warm.
+The best planting season is early-to-mid spring and early-to-mid fall.
 All this needs to be factored into your timeframe.
 Good contractors will get booked up early, so the quicker you start to develop the actual design, the better.

-10. Check if your garden design requires planning permission
+10. Check if your garden design requires a permit

-For most garden projects, it isn’t necessary to apply for planning permission, but you will need to in certain cases – extending boundary heights, extensive terracing, decking platforms above 30cm and new paving in the front garden being the most common examples.
-If you live in a conservation area then the rules can vary wildly, so always check with your local authority.
+For most garden projects in the UK, it isn’t necessary to apply for planning permission, but you will need to in certain cases.
+Extending boundary heights, extensive terracing, decking platforms above 30cm and new paving in the front garden are common examples of what you will need to gain permission for.
+Likewise, if you live in a conservation area then the rules can vary wildly, so always check with your local authority.
 Usefully, new plants and trees aren’t covered by planning permission, although existing trees may have a Tree Preservation Order to protect them.
 Contact your local authority to find out.